Willis House (York, Pennsylvania)

+The Willis House is an historic, American home that is located in Manchester Township, York County, Pennsylvania.

 It was added to the National Register of Historic Places in 1979.

+History and architectural features

-The builder William Willis (1726–1801), a Quaker, received 480 acres from Thomas Penn and Richard Penn in 1752.
-His grandfather John Willis was born in 1668 in Great Britain.
+The builder of this historic residence, William Willis (1726–1801), was a Quaker who received 480 acres from Thomas Penn and Richard Penn Sr. in 1752.
+His grandfather, John Willis, was born in 1668 in Great Britain.
 In 1675, the family migrated to Westbury, Long Island, New York.
-His son Samuel Willis (1778–1848) is frequently mentioned in local histories as "kindly Friend Willis" and was a ringleader of the Underground Railroad.
+His son, Samuel Willis (1778–1848), is frequently mentioned in local histories as "kindly Friend Willis," and was a major figure in the Underground Railroad.

+Built in 1762, this historic structure is a 2 1/2-story, banked brick dwelling with a partly exposed basement.
+It measures 30 feet long by 31 feet wide and has a steeply pitched gable roof.
+The interior is laid out in a variation of a Georgian center hall plan.

+It was added to the National Register of Historic Places in 1979.